dferber90/jsdom-screenshot/README.md

 ##### `options.target`

-A HTMLElement can be provided to take the screenshot only of it.
+A HTMLElement can be provided to take a screenshot only of it.
+This will set `options.screenshot.clip` to match given element's offset properties (`offsetLeft`, `offsetTop`, `offsetWidth` and `offsetHeight`).

 ##### `options.intercept`